 OKCash is a hybrid cryptocurrency that evolved into a full Proof of Stake (PoS) system.
 [Efficient & Energy Friendly]

 Okcash is a decentralized and fast growing cryptocurrency / movement that was born on Nov 24th 2014.
 OK was mined (PoW-Scrypt) and evolved to be stake-able (PoS-LTSS-Sha256).
 Okcash is not a security, it never had an ICO, nor any kind of funding rounds.
 OK is self sustainable and is fully supported by volunteers (Just like Bitcoin).

 OK is the short name for Okcash.The OK network is decentralized and Always Available World Wide.
 OK is open-source and multi chain; its design is public, nobody owns or controls Okcash and everyone can take part.Everything is gonna be OK Watch the Video

-The main mission of the Okcash project is to empower its users while being energy friendly and sustainable, evolve with positive innovations, and decentralization to give the power to the user and help advance crypto forward.
+The main mission of the Okcash project is to empower its users while being multi chain, energy friendly and sustainable, evolve with positive innovations, and decentralization to give the power to the user and help advance crypto forward.